piotrwitek/jspm-hmr/README.md

 ---

+### Motivation
+Although there are other projects such as jspm-server (a fork of live-server), these are not well-maintained and have broken or missing support for Hot-Reload.

+---

 ### Quick Start
 - Bootstrap Minimal App Boilerplate guided by CLI Wizard
 - Transpilation workflow setup: choose Babel or TypeScript